anthonypaulino/Simple-Shell/README.txt

-Collaborative Project -> Authors: Anthony Paulino & Tanay Kale Please follow both Rutgers University's Principles of Academic Integrity and the Rutgers Department of Computer Science's Academic Integrity Policy.
+School Collaborative Project -> Authors: Anthony Paulino & Tanay Kale Please follow both Rutgers University's Principles of Academic Integrity and the Rutgers Department of Computer Science's Academic Integrity Policy.

+Summary: is a basic implementation of a Shell written in C. It provides an interactive and batch mode both of which can read and interpret sequence of commands.
+The program utilizes strictly POSIX functions allowing programmers to have more control/flexibility over the reading/parsing/interpreting commands regardless of whitespaces, newlines, etc. This program implementation safely runs child processes and manages file descriptors to safely access, read, and write intended files.
+It is not limited to simple commands but interprets redirections, piping, and wildcards (multiple asterisks in a path).
+Does not support multiple pipes.

-Testing
+Testing Plan
 ---------
-if DEBUG macro set to 1 is for testing purposes, make sure DEBUG is set to 0 for all source codes We have .txt files in a "tests" folder that we will refer to as the testcases
+if DEBUG macro set to 1 is for testing purposes, make sure DEBUG is set to 0 for all source codes We have .txt files in a "tests" folder that we will refer to as the test cases

 Testing reading/parsing of shell:
 ---------------------------------